ET-M1904/CS121_Horse_Race/psudo_horserace.md

 If the value at i is not a period give the value at i to a period

+/horse_class
+This class will determine the horse's positions and their advancement through the race.
+Determine which of the horses win.
+/race_class
+Gathers an array of horses.
+Call the class the class to get the amount of horses.
+Determine how many horses.
+Provide the length of the track.
+Provide a constructer and add run() to run the program.

 /void printLane
 The function printLane will get the horse's number and the arrey of horses